Mercedes de Acosta: Later life, controversial autobiography and death

 In 1960, when de Acosta was seriously ill with a brain tumor and in need of money, she published her memoir, Here Lies the Heart.
-The book was well-received by the critics and many close friends praised the book.

-But its implied homosexuality resulted in the severance of several friendships with women who felt she had betrayed their sexuality.
+The book was well-received by critics, and many of de Acosta's close friends praised it.
+However, its implied homosexuality resulted in the severance of several friendships with women who felt she had betrayed them.
 Garbo ended their friendship at this time.
 Eva Le Gallienne in particular was furious, denouncing de Acosta as a liar and stating that she invented the stories for fame.
-This characterization is inaccurate since many of her affairs and relationships with women, including that with Le Gallienne, are confirmed in personal correspondence.
+Regardless, many of her affairs and relationships with women, including that with Le Gallienne, are confirmed in personal correspondence.

-An exception to this was Marlene Dietrich, who continued to correspond with her and loved the book.
+An exception was Marlene Dietrich, who continued to correspond with her and loved the book.
 According to critic Patricia White, "If she craved being seen, MdA was more careful about what she said than she is given credit for.
-She wrote a name-dropping memoir, but for something attacked for exaggeration, it barely alludes to homosexuality".
+She wrote a name-dropping memoir, but for something attacked for exaggeration, it barely alludes to homosexuality."
 In any case, she gained a reputation that was not appreciated by everyone.
-But as Alice B. Toklas, lover of Gertrude Stein and de Acosta's long-term friend, wrote to a disapproving critic, "Say what you will about Mercedes, she's had the most important women of the twentieth century".
+But as Alice B. Toklas, lover of Gertrude Stein and de Acosta's long-term friend, wrote to a disapproving critic, "Say what you will about Mercedes, she's had the most important women of the twentieth century."

 De Acosta died at age 76 in poverty in New York City.
 She is buried at Trinity Cemetery in Washington Heights, New York City.